resolvingarchitecture/i2p-java/README.md

 # I2P Service
 Invisible Internet Project (I2P) Service.
 Wraps an I2P Router as a service so that it can be easily managed and used by 3rd party decentralized applications.
-Currently only an embedded I2P router is supported which may conflict with any already running I2P router due to port conflicts.
+Currently, only an embedded I2P router is supported which may conflict with any already running I2P router due to port conflicts.
 Future support will include detection of and connecting to a local instance of the I2P Router.